doorcountylandtrust/dclt-strategic-system/data/dclt/3 REFERENCE & TOOLS/Messaging & Engagement Research.md

 >
 > 2. **Hyper-Personalized Donor Journeys**
 >
->     Organizations began segmenting audiences not just by giving level, but by interest, behavior, and timing—enabling custom asks, thank-yous, and updates that feel individually tailored.
+>     Organizations began segmenting audiences not just by giving level, but by interest, behavior, and timing-enabling custom asks, thank-yous, and updates that feel individually tailored.
 >
 > 3. **Increased Transparency & Impact Reporting**
 >